ml-explore/mlx-swift-examples/Tools/llm-tool/README.md

 Then cmd-r to run.

-> Note: you may be prompted for access to your Documents directory -- this is where the huggingface HubApi stores the downloaded files.
+> Note: you may be prompted for access to your Documents directory -- this is where the Hugging Face HubApi stores the downloaded files.

+The model should be a path in the Hugging Face repository, e.g.:

+- `mlx-community/Mistral-7B-v0.1-hf-4bit-mlx`
+- `mlx-community/phi-2-hf-4bit-mlx`

+See [LLM](../../Libraries/LLM/README.md) for more info.

 ### Running (Command Line)